Australians Told prepare For Worst As Tropical Cyclone Nears - UrduPoint

 Australians Told 'prepare For Worst' As Tropical Cyclone Nears

-Gold Coast, (APP - UrduPoint / Pakistan Point News - 7th Mar, 2025) Violent winds toppled power lines Friday as a tropical cyclone inched towards Australia's eastern coast, sparking evacuation orders and leaving more than 50,000 homes without electricity.
+Gold Coast, (APP - UrduPoint / Pakistan Point News - 7th Mar, 2025) Violent winds toppled power lines Friday as a tropical cyclone inched towards Australia's eastern coast, sparking evacuation orders and leaving 80,000 homes without electricity.

-Tropical Cyclone Alfred was 165 kilometres (100 miles) east of Brisbane city on Friday morning, crawling towards the densely populated coastline at "walking speed", government forecasts said.
+Tropical Cyclone Alfred was 125 kilometres (80 miles) east of Brisbane city on Friday afternoon, crawling towards the densely populated coastline at "walking speed", government forecasts said.

-It is a region rarely troubled by typhoons -- it has been more than 50 years since a tropical cyclone made landfall in that part of Queensland.
+It is a region rarely troubled by typhoons -- it has been more than 50 years since a tropical cyclone made landfall in that stretch of coast.

-More than 50,000 homes were without power on Friday morning as damaging winds brought down power lines, officials and utility companies said.
+Around 80,000 homes were left in the dark across the two states as damaging winds uprooted trees and brought down power lines, officials and utility companies said as repair crews raced to restore electricity.

-Queensland Premier David Crisafulli said the storm already "packed a punch", warning conditions would get worse as it approached land late on Friday or early Saturday.
+Queensland Premier David Crisafulli said the storm already "packed a punch", warning conditions would get worse as it approached land on Saturday morning.

+AFP images showed a white yacht blown into the rocks after snapping its moorings at Point Danger on the Gold Coast.

+Two people made "a lucky escape" after a large gum tree crashed through the roof of a house in rural Currumbin Valley, the Queensland Ambulance Service said.

 Emergency response officials said they had issued evacuation orders for some 10,000 people in the flood-prone northern rivers region of New South Wales.